 They continued to renovate their burrows, squabble & make their strange noises but the place felt a lot more serene!

-All in all, it was simply another great trip to Skomer Island.
+All in all, it was simply another great holiday to Skomer Island.

 JOIN US TO PHOTOGRAPH THE ATLANTIC PUFFINS OF SKOMER ISLAND FOR YOURSELF